 - Best enjoyed chilled for clean slices.

-variations you can try
+Variations you can try

 - Nutty crunch - add pecans or walnuts to the filling.